 The location of the Boot Runner 3 license is:

-The license file can be copied to this location and Boot Runner will discover and use the license key.
+The license file can be copied to this location; Boot Runner will discover and use the license key.
 If there are multiple license keys for Boot Runner in this location, Boot Runner will use the first valid license key based on alphabetical order.

 The Boot Runner selection screen appears at startup or following logout from macOS.
 Bootable volumes are presented as selectable disk icons.
-The user interface can be customized to reflect how your organization uses Boot Runner and your brand.
+The user interface can be customized to reflect your brand and how your organization uses Boot Runner.
 The Boot Runner interface elements are:

-- Countdown Timer – When a volume is selected automatically via settings, the Countdown Timer is shown to alert the user that an restart is pending.
+- Countdown Timer – When a volume is selected automatically via settings, the Countdown Timer is shown to alert the user that a restart is pending.
 The amount of time is customizable.

-- Popover – The popover appears above each volume and gives more information about operating system or applications on the volume.
-The text is customizable and when popover can be customized.
+- Popover – The popover appears above each volume and gives more information about the operating system or applications on the volume.
+The text and when the popover appears is customizable

-- Disk Icon – The Disk Icon is the icon that represents the disk.
-The Disk Icon can be customized with an image specified in settings.
+- Disk Icon – The Disk Icon represents the disk.
+Its image is customizable.

-- OS Badge – The OS Badge is a badge that identifies the operating system for the volume.
-It appears in the lower right corner of the Disk Icon.
+- OS Badge – The OS Badge identifies the operating system for the volume.
+It appears in the bottom left corner of the Disk Icon.

-- Disk Label- The Disk Label is a line of text that identifies the name of the volume.
-By default, it is the name of the volume filesystem, but can be customized via settings.
+- Disk Label – The Disk Label identifies the name of the volume with a line of text.
+By default, it is the name of the volume filesystem but is also customizable via settings.

-- Marquee Text – The Marquee text is a line of text that provides up-to-date information to the user.
-It can be customized and animated in settings.
-The font family name, size, and color can be customized.
+- Marquee Text – The Marquee text provides up-to-date information to the user.
+It is customizable and may be animated in settings.
+The font family name, size, and color are also customizable.

-- Shutdown and Restart Buttons – The Shutdown and Restart buttons provide an easy way for users and administrators to shutdown and restart the computer.
-Both buttons can be shown or hidden independently in settings.
+- Shutdown and Restart Buttons – The Shutdown and Restart buttons allow for users and administrators to shutdown and restart the computer.
+Both buttons can be shown or hidden independently via settings.

 - Status Box – The Status Box shows the version and build of Boot Runner, the version of macOS, and the current time.
-The Status Box can be shown or hidden based on settings.
+It can be shown or hidden based on settings.

-- Background Image – The Background Image is a full screen image that appears under all the Boot Runner controls.
-It can be specified in settings.
+- Background Image – The Background Image is a full screen image appearing under all the Boot Runner controls.
+It can be specified via settings.